 Get topical minoxidil (generic for Rogaine) online prescriptions for hair loss

-Get a same-day online prescription today to treat your hair loss.
-Pick up at your local pharmacy or choose $5 home delivery.
+Get a same-day online prescription to treat your hair loss and pick up at your local pharmacy today.

 Prescription available at provider's discretion